 How secure are the oval office phones?
 About as secure as it can get.

 Apparently, for that extra security, President Trump uses Cisco 7975 which is a secure executive Network, and Trump was quick to make this explicitly known as “the world’s most protected system – the words just blow up in the air.”
-Now, this may seem like a somewhat odd way to express that these calls are extremely encoded, and thus impossible to interject with typical communication methods.
+Now, this may seem like a somewhat odd way to express that these calls are extremely encoded, and thus impossible to interject with typical business communication tools.

 Security is especially important to the President, and because of this concern, Trump was adamant about ensuring the security of all the phones in the Oval Office upon the start of his presidency.

 For instance, rather than using the Cisco 8841 IP telephone altered for security purposes, presently he used the general business adaptation of this phone set.
 The development module, which typically includes 12 buttons that allow more than 24 added direct lines is no longer in service according to President Trump.
 Yes, it was more seasoned than the Cisco 7975G IP telephone, but obviously, it was not up to the President’s liking.

 With the development module connected, the more traditional Cisco 7975 IP phone was a significant, substantial gadget.
 So, presumably, Trump did not think it needed any additional immediate lines or buttons.
 This is more than likely because he can just have a Situation Room correspondences officer interface him when he needs it.
 However, it might likewise indicate that there are just a few individuals that he is in contact with, trusted with this information.